Bonus Code WIN$100

 The NFL likes SkyCam to stay a minimum of 12 feet from the ground.

-The camera operator is in charge of the panning, tilting, zooming and the focus of the SkyCam.
+The camera operator is in charge of the panning, tilting, zooming, and focus of the SkyCam.

 All in all, though, it takes a total of nine people to bring viewers the SkyCam angle.